ABOUT FREEDOM HOUSE

 - General working office environment or telework.

-- May require long hours including evenings and weekends to complete tasks or attend events.
+- May require long hours including evenings and weekends to complete tasks.

 Freedom House is an Equal Opportunity Employer and does not discriminate in its selection and employment practices.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, political affiliation, sexual orientation, gender identity, marital status, disability, or protected veteran status, genetic information, age, membership in an employee organization, or other non-merit factors.